 - Demand for whipstocks normally increases during low oil-price environment, as operators drill more re-drill wells than new ones, whereby a whipstock is used in the existing well to sidetrack.

-- Highly deviated and long laterals wells are becoming standards, which in turn increases the risk of equipment lost in the hole, hence increasing the need for fishing services
+- Highly deviated and long laterals wells are becoming a norm, which in turn increases the risk of equipment lost in the hole, hence increasing the need for fishing services

 Two companies have historically dominated provision of the fishing services.
 Weatherford and Smith (Schlumberger).
 It shall be noted, almost all fishing tools are manufactured by 3rd parties and not service companies directly.
-Two major manufacturers of fishing tools are NOV and Logan International, controlling more than 80% of the manufacturing market, with facilities concentrated in North America.
+Two major manufacturers of fishing tools are NOV and Rubicon (Logan International) controlling more than 70% of the manufacturing market, with facilities concentrated in North America.
 There are smaller suppliers who manufacture more basic fishing tools that are scattered around the world.
 Lead times for fishing tools are significant, especially for heavy applications, whereby a more complex manufacturing process is used.

 One of the unique characteristics of this category is high cost to enter a new market, due to diverse equipment requirements, both in type and sizes, whereby significant upfront investments are required.
 Hence, established service providers have a competitive advantage over newcomers, as their equipment have been depreciated over time and have been generating revenues.